YoruAi/QingxinTotor-Backend/README.md

 **See api docs**: https://documenter.getpostman.com/view/38185893/2sB3dHXDkL

-See DB Design in QingxinTutor.sql.
+See DB Design in database.sql.

 All entities are in com.yoru.qingxintutor.pojo.